garrywashere/garrywashere/README.md

 ## 🚀 About Me

-I am enthusiastic about Computer Science, with a goal to become a Software Engineer specializing in Python.
+I am enthusiastic about Computer Science, intending to become a Software Engineer specialising in Python.

 - 🔭 Currently working on my school project: a password manager.
 - 🌱 Learning Machine Learning in Python.
 - 👯 Open to collaborating on any open-source Python projects to learn and contribute my knowledge.
-- 📫 How to reach me: [contact@garrynet.co.uk](mailto:contact@garrynet.co.uk).
+- 📫 How to reach me: [hello@garrynet.co.uk](mailto:hello@garrynet.co.uk).

 ## 🔧 Technologies & Tools